-Culturally appropriate engagement includes being sensitive and considerate of cultural and language differences among theinvolved in activities in particular in the validation and use of information and knowledge.
+Culturally appropriate engagement includes being sensitive and considerate of cultural and language differences among the actors involved in activities, in particular in the validation and use of information and knowledge.

 Regardless of the mechanisms used, being culturally aware includes understanding how communities may communicate differently.
-This can include recognizing language barriers by translating materials into the community’s language, using interpreters, and ensuring materials are written in plain non-technical language.
+This can include recognizing language barriers by translating materials into the community’s language, using interpreters, and ensuring materials are written in plain, non-technical language.

-To aid with communication difficulties, a local facilitator, advisor or liaison can provide guidance and direction for getting to know communities and local organizations as well as identifying potential participants and preferred means of engagement.
+To aid with communication difficulties, a local facilitator, advisor, or liaison can provide guidance and direction for getting to know communities and local organizations as well as identifying potential participants and preferred means of engagement.

-Developing a communications or engagement plan between Indigenous Peoples and can set out an agreed upon approach to engagement from the outset.
+Developing a intercultural communications or engagement plan between Indigenous Peoples and local communities and proponent actors can set out an agreed upon approach to engagement from the outset.
 A plan can outline how to coordinate with members of a community or representatives, the roles for all those involved, expected strategies for engagement, and adaptable measures to ensure flexibility of the process.
 In addition, a plan can assist in facilitating the creation of accessible materials or forums for information sharing.

-Social media is a form of communication canbe used to generate awareness and interact with remote communities.
-(Box 2)
+Social media is a form of communication that can increasingly be used to generate awareness and interact with remote communities.
+More traditional communication methods is also encouraged such as radio/VHF and newspapers/community bulletins may still be used where social media or internet connection are unavailable (Box 2).

 The provision of final results should also be included as a key aspect of a communication plan..
 It is also important to communicate interim and final results to communities in a means that they can find useful.

-Communication is meant to be ongoing, and involve a two-way approach which enables Indigenous eople and local communities to present their views, concerns and questions.
-This opens up to a dialogue between Indigenous Peoples and other affected .
-It should be ongoing over the course of an activity, project or plan as it is a means of mutual information sharing between Indigenous Peoples and other parties.
+Communication is meant to be ongoing and involve a two-way approach, which enables Indigenous Peoples and local communities to present their views, concerns, and questions.
+This opens up to a dialogue between Indigenous Peoples and local communities and other affected actors.
+It should be ongoing over the course of an activity, project, or plan, as it is a means of mutual information sharing between Indigenous Peoples and local communities and other parties.

-.
-Stage of Engagement
+9.3 Stage of Engagement

 Beginning the process as early as feasible will often depend on whether there are pre-approval requirements to be satisfied.
-The analysis of the documents reviewed revealed that the planning stage was the most frequently noted stage of engagement across all sectors and activities and by all sources as most do not require pre-approval (see Table 1).
-The stages at which engagement is utilized will depend on the activity, plan or project.
+The analysis of the documents reviewed revealed that the planning stage was the most frequently noted stage of engagement across all sectors and activities and by all sources, as most do not require pre-approval (see Table 1).
+The stages at which engagement is utilized will depend on the activity, plan, or project.

 A good practice is to be proactive with engagement rather than reactive.
 Meaningful engagement does not begin when a problem occurs, it is an ongoing process that builds a foundation on which problems can be solved or managed.
 One way to be proactive is to engage with stakeholders in their community and near the site where the activity will occur.
-A key element to the pre-consultation phase is involving Indigenous communities in decisions about how engagement will occur and issues will be on the agenda.
+A key element to the pre-consultation phase is involving Indigenous communities in decisions about how engagement will occur and determining which issues will be on the agenda.

 Another good practice is to engage Indigenous Peoples and local communities in all components of an activity, from strategic planning processes that scope the project to operational decisions about how it is implemented.